dctime/signals/issues and todo.md

 and is superior than or ponder

-quick swap gps emitter not working
+quick swap gps emitter not working (fixed)

 ponder doesnt detected every time